But, are Scottish Terriers the best breed for you?

 Although they may first seem somewhat aloof, their devotion to their special people or person is the best.
 Scottish Terriers are very quick, alert and even feisty.
 Known to be independent and intelligent, they have an abundance of self-confidence and determination, all characteristic traits that most members of the terrier group share.

 They have a stubborn streak, so training should start early and continue throughout the lifespan.
 A gentle, positive approach to training is most effective.
-Early socialization is also important to prevent the dog from dominating the entire household.
+Early socialization is also important to prevent the dog from dominating the entire household and becoming wary of strangers.
 They love to dig, getting this trait early on in their history because they were trained to hunt and fight badgers.

 Chasing is another trait still very visible in the modern Scottish terrier and no squirrel, rat, or field mouse is safe when a Scottie is near.
 They are at their best with a daily dose of exercise and play.